cindylin1211/cindylin1211/README.md

 ---

-### 🤖 Government Subsidy AI Agent
+### 🤖 Government Funding AI Agent
 **Vector-Powered RAG System | Conversational AI Assistant**

-Built an AI-powered assistant that transforms large volumes of complex government subsidy documents into a searchable, conversational knowledge system.
+Built an AI-powered assistant that transforms large volumes of complex government funding documents into a searchable, conversational knowledge system.

 - Processed and structured fragmented policy data into a vector store for semantic retrieval
 - Implemented a retrieval-augmented generation (RAG) workflow to enable accurate, context-aware responses